 A referral program build a long-term meaningful relationship with your customer, inviting them to share with their friends and rewarding them for their efforts.

-Though referral programs may not see much traffic as an affiliate program, they do generate higher quality leads and higher conversion rates. |
+Referral campaigns may not see much traffic as an affiliate program.
+But they do generate higher-quality leads, higher conversion rates, higher customer retention rates, and a higher average customer lifetime value. |

 Even if there’s no direct communication with potential customers, these affiliate links are easily clicked by anyone with an existing interested in your product or service. |